 THE RECOMMENDED IMMUNIZATION SCHEDULE FOR CHILDREN

 Disclaimer: Please note that Mya Care does not provide medical advice, diagnosis, or treatment.
 The information provided is not intended to replace the care or advice of a qualified health care professional.
 Always consult your doctor for all diagnoses, treatments, and cures for any diseases or conditions, as well as before changing your health care regimen.
 Data for this article is based on available information at the time of writing.
 Please refer to official healthcare organization websites (e.g. CDC, WHO) for the latest information.
+Do not reproduce, copy, reformat, publish, distribute, upload, post, transmit, transfer in any manner or sell any of the materials in this blog without the prior written permission from myacare.com.

 According to the Centers for Disease Control and Prevention (CDC), the childhood immunization schedule applies to people aged 18 years old and younger.
 The following paragraphs enumerate the recommended vaccines for children, along with information on what diseases and conditions can be prevented with the timely and proper use of vaccination.